aragon/hack/docs/getting-started.md

 Many of us have  gone through the pain of setting up a corporate entity.
 Or felt like we've lacked the tools to collaborate with people all around the world when we're building stuff we want to see in the world.

 Right now, the current system simply doesn't work.
-If you want to setup an organisation you have to go to lawyers, pay thousands of dollars, and all you get in return is a set of unintelligible pieces of paper that cost you more than months of development.
+If you want to set up an organisation you have to go to lawyers, pay thousands of dollars, and all you get in return is a set of unintelligible pieces of paper that cost you more than months of development.
 On top of this, these pieces of paper don't enforce anything by themselves: they're more like an idea, or a concept.

-If you try to explain this to a kid, or to younger generations that have spent much of their lives interacting in a borderless digital world, you quickly realise how mad the current system seems to them.
+If you try to explain this to a kid, you quickly realise how mad the current system seems to them.
 When you think about it, it's really impressive that the world functions the way it does with this sort of legacy framework and operating system underneath.

 At Aragon, we believe that decentralized autonomous organizations (DAOs) are the solution to this problem.
 What exactly is a DAO?
-Like the parable of the blind man and the elephant...
 There are many ways to describe a DAO, and knowledgable people may disagree on the precise definition.
 For our purposes, you can think of DAOs as flexible, global, and uncensorable online organizations.

 How does Aragon fit in?
 Aragon provides you with tools (apps) that make it easy for you to create DAOs -- you can think of Aragon apps as lego bricks that can be flexibly combined to make DAOs (the final lego structures).

-Another way to think about Aragon is as a new operating system (OS) for setting up organizations.
+Another way to think of Aragon is as a new operating system (OS) for setting up organizations.
 One that is far more efficient than the existing OS (lawyers, administrative headaches, etc) we are used to dealing with.

 ### More on DAOs

-In this section we'll briefly cover the sorts of things DAOs can enable, when you might want to use a DAO, as well as the trends around the world accelerating their adoption.
+For those of you who are new to DAOs, in this section we'll briefly cover the sorts of things DAOs can enable, when you might want to use a DAO, as well as the trends around the world accelerating their adoption.

 #### DAOs can enable:

 - Shared bank accounts with custom rules and permissions
 - Payroll that automatically runs by itself
 - Built-in voting on important topics
-- The creation and distribution of governance tokens

 #### DAO use cases: